This article's swaggering headline smacks of exaggeration -- but it's true.

 Consider selling some of your shares if they hit levels you can't justify or if the company is facing some long-term problems.
 That was my main mistake -- irrationally and greedily hoping to get even richer.
 If a stock is trading for far more than you know it's worth, and you still hang on, you're no longer investing -- you're speculating, and at great risk.

-This is the kind of issue that investors in companies such as Host Hotels and Resorts need to think about.
-Its stock was recently trading at a P/E ratio of 125-plus, based on trailing-12-month earnings.
+This is the kind of issue that investors in companies such as customer information management specialist salesforce.com need to think about.
+Its stock was recently trading at a P/E ratio above 100, based on its trailing-12-month earnings.
 Is that reasonable, or has the stock gotten ahead of itself?

 Get help from the pros

 I invite you to try Stock Advisor free for 30 days, when you'll have full access to all past issues and recommendations.
-I've found some good stocks for my own portfolio there.
-Wherever you find your stocks, consider buying into them soon, because the recession is a great time to buy.
+I've found some compelling stocks for my own portfolio there.
+Wherever you find your stocks, consider buying into them soon, because the recession we're moving out of is offering a great opportunity.